1jour1vin

 Viticulture

-The vineyard is treated using sustainable methods, making maximum use of organic products: compost from grape marc, manure, grass cover and weeding of terraces and steep slopes.
-Yields of 30 hl/ha.
+The vineyard is managed using sustainable farming practices, relying as much as possible on organic products: grape marc compost, manure, grass cover, and weed control on terraces and steep slopes.
+Yields of 30 hl/ha

 Manuals